 Royal Palace

 The Royal Palace forms the major portion of the rooms at the monument.
-The spacious royal apartments are situated on the second floor.
+We see the spacious royal apartments on the second floor.
 The northern side has the apartments of the King, and the southern side has the Queen’s apartments.
 We will briefly describe the royal palace rooms, so look at the pictures to get a sense of each of them.

 Diana’s Hall